stsewd/tree-sitter-rst/README.md

 ## TODO

 - Allow lists with blank lines between items
-- Inline markup can be expanded to the next line if it has the same indentation level.
 - Break the directive content into arguments, options, and content.
 - Refactor parse citation and footer reference
 - Nested line blocks